Study Support Services

 Step Four

 Meet with your NMH and discuss your needs.
 The tutor or mentor assigned to you will contact you to book a session.
 This can be a stressful process, but at A Space To Thrive, we will make every endeavour to ensure it is smooth (as former students, we know how stressful it can be).
-We also endeavour to match you with tutors and mentors that meet your needs.

 Our Team